danertor/ytgraph/README.md

 comments | an integer number of the comments related IDs | up to 20 strings of the related video IDs

+### Unstructured text `log.txt` files:
+The log files will be a text based report that looks like this:

+`log.txt`:

+    normal crawl

+    all information

+    start:  0302 14:30:20
+    finish:  0302 15:48:32

+        video	time
+    0	2602	54
+    1	15493	568
+    2	8529	4070
+    3	18529	9435
+    total	45153	14127

-#### The stage converted files downloaded files from the source have the following format:
+### The stage converted files downloaded files from the source have the following format:
  - details.txt

 Text field name | Comments